percona/percona-server/doc/source/upgrading_guide.rst

    Review other `Percona blogs <https://www.percona.com/blog/>`__ that contain upgrade information.

-Implemented in release :rn:`8.0.15-5`, *Percona Server for MySQL* uses the upstream implementation of binary log file encryption and relay log file encryption.
+Implemented in release :ref:`8.0.15-5`, *Percona Server for MySQL* uses the upstream implementation of binary log file encryption and relay log file encryption.

-The :variable:`encrypt-binlog` variable is removed, and the related command-line option `--encrypt-binlog` is not supported.
+The :ref:`encrypt-binlog` variable is removed, and the related command-line option `--encrypt-binlog` is not supported.
 It is important to remove the `encrypt-binlog` variable from your configuration file before you attempt to upgrade either from another release